MUSIC AT NICHOLLS

 MUS 383.
 Women’s Ensemble.
 1-0-3.
 For juniors and seniors.
 Sight reading ability not required, but singers must have inherent vocal ability and pitch recognition.
 May be repeated for credit if content differs.
 (50.0903)

 MUS 386.
 Gospel Choir.
 1-0-3.
 For Juniors and Seniors.
 Sight reading ability not required, but singers must have inherent vocal ability and pitch recognition.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0999)

 MUS 389.
 String Literature.
 3-3-0.
 A study of literature for stringed instruments from the Baroque to the present.
 For music majors only.
 (50.0902)

 MUS 390.
 Symphonic Band.
 1-0-3.
 For juniors and seniors.
 Developing musicianship through performance in the Symphonic Band.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 393.
-Chorus.
+Concert Choir.
 1-0-3.
-For juniors and seniors.
+For Juniors and Seniors.
 Sight reading ability not required, but singers must have inherent vocal ability and pitch recognition.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 394.
-Symphonic Wind Ensemble.
+Wind Ensemble.
 1-0-3.
 For juniors and seniors.
 Developing musicianship through performance in the Wind Ensemble.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 396.
-Jazz Band.
+Jazz Ensemble.
 1-0-3.
 Prerequisite: Audition.
 For juniors and seniors.
-A performing organization for instrumental students interested in the extended demands of performing in a jazz band setting.
+A performing organization for instrumental students interested in the extended demands of performing in a jazz ensemble setting.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 398.
 Chamber Choir Ensemble.
 1-0-3.
 Prerequisite: Audition.
 For juniors and seniors.
 Selections performed range from Renaissance to twentieth century.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 400.
 Senior Project.
 1-0-4.
 Prerequisite: MUS 372.
 Scheduled during senior year.
 Approved recital or capstone project.
 (50.0903)